cs280fa23/weather-app/README.md

-# Todo App
+# Weather App
-A straightforward web application to manage your daily tasks using different programming paradigms: structured, functional, and object-oriented.

-## Features
-- Add new tasks.
-- Mark tasks as completed.
-- Filter tasks by their status: All, Active, or Completed.
-- Clear completed tasks.
-- Mark all tasks as complete with a single click.
+A simple web application that uses AccuWeather API.

 ## Run locally
 - Clone this repository.